- Summary

 - United Plantations Berhad

-- Wilmar International Limited: Holds approximately 18% of the global fats and oils market share, driven by its strong presence in palm oil refining and edible oil production.
+- Wilmar International Limited: Holds approximately 18% of global fats and oils market share, leading in palm oil and edible oils.

 Recent Developments